yaakovyitzchak/chawvroosuh/README.md

 You can now modify the values manually, or copy them elsewhere, in the next two input fields

 You can also copy the base URL to the [Decoder](https://yaakovyitzchak.github.io/chawvroosuh/client/decoder.html) to get a raw JSON output for later use

+In the "dayuh" folder there are some text file(s) with ready-made URLs, including the hash data, that can be copied in to the encoder or pasted into the browser directly to continue editing etc.